Midar/xz-backdoor-documentation/README-DECOMP.md

-This is my personal attempt to reverse engineer the XZ backdoor code.
+This is @hamarituc personal attempt to reverse engineer the XZ backdoor code.
 It is merely a personal exercise and not intended provide an extensivley research.
 I made it public in case someone finds it helpful.